jahwi/bget/docs/readme.txt

 BGET -info -usejs test

 TROUBLESHOOTING

 [1] VBS/JS download methods fail: This is typically caused by antivirus software.
 	Remedies:	[a] Whitelist the Bget path or
 				[b] Use the BITS/PS methods
 [2] BITS download method fails: BITS method is slow and does not download scripts from external repositories.
 	Remedies:	[a] Use other methods.
+[3] External-File-No-Hash-Available
+	These occur because the script is located in an external repository.
+There is no remedy for now.
+[4] Nil in the Last Modified field
+	These occur because the script is located in an external repository.
+There is no remedy for now.

 Contact